-One of the 2019 recipients of the Sir John Logan Campbell Residuary Estate was the Waipa Community Trust who used the donation for its Cambridge Pump Track, which opened to the public in December 2019.
-A representative says it is well used by both local children and surfers if the waves at Papamoa Beach are bad.
+One of the 2019 recipients of the Sir John Logan Campbell Residuary Estate was the Waipa Community Trust which used the donation for its Cambridge Pump Track, which opened to the public in December 2019.
+A representative says both local children and surfers use it regularly when the waves at Papamoa Beach are bad.
 The Red Bull Pump Track World Qualifier was held at the track in March 2020, before the nationwide lockdown.

 The park has also had a positive social impact, the representative says.
 “One local kid approached me to thank me.
 When he left school, many of his mates went to drugs as there was nothing to do in town, but he’s hoping to get them riding the track and back on track with their lives.”

 Another grateful recipient of last year's grants was Mobility Dogs, which trains dogs to offer practical support, companionship and security for those living with disabilities.